MysteryPancake/Houdini-OpenCL/README.md

 OpenCL supports varying precision for all data types, just like VEX.
 Data can be 16-bit (half), 32-bit (float) or 64-bit (double).

-Varying precision requires rewriting your code to use varying types.
+Varying precision requires rewriting your code to use different variable types.

 - `int, float, float3, float4` all use 32-bit precision.
 This may not be enough for sensitive operations.
 - `exint, fpreal, fpreal3, fpreal4` are new types defined by SideFX with automatically varying precision.